gw2efficiency/gw2-api.com/README.md

 Now, [gw2efficiency.com](https://gw2efficiency.com/) still depends on this project and gets item data from [gw2-api.com](https://gw2-api.com), even tho the official API has gotten many more endpoints and a lot of things could be requested directly from it.
 Sadly in the way this page was written in PHP, it takes way too many resources to serve the millions of requests it gets every day.

-To fix this, and to try out the other node modules for [gw2efficiency.com](https://gw2efficiency.com/) in a production environment, this project will get rewritten in node.js with resource management and performance in mind.
+To fix this, and to try out the other node modules for [gw2efficiency.com](https://gw2efficiency.com/) in a production environment, this project has been rewritten in node.js with resource management and performance in mind.

 **Future**